 Once you get into the rhythm of getting work done, it’s time to find your own clients.
 They won’t come knocking your door down, you have to find them.
 Remember that ideal clients list you made earlier?
 Find it.
 Research organizations that fit these criteria.

 Start reaching out, cold emailing and pitching.
-If you do your research and genuinely try to create a repertoire with these companies, you’ll increase your chances of getting work from them.
+If you do your research and genuinely try to create rapport with these companies, you’ll increase your chances of getting work from them.
 Be brief – make it about the client and how you can help them become a better company.
 Even go for those lofty clients, the “this is my dream job” companies.

 A good idea is to start building relationships with your dream clients’ employees and ambassadors on Twitter.
 Once you get to know them well, you can always ask for an intro or even a recommendation.